nergmada/secua/docs/secua/AES/cbc.md

 - the stringify and bytify functions appear to be cross platform compatible but whilst writing them I found a weird footnote in the lua library saying that not all systems will return the same character numbers when evaluating `string.byte()`
+- the decrypt method will not accept data that is not a multiple of the block size.
+Auto padding only happens during encryption and not decryption